felgueres/clustered-ab-test/README.md

 At 15-min granularity, spanning 1.5 years and roughly 4,000 households implicates a high dimensionality matrix.

 The first challenge is to reduce dimensionality and to cluster users by similar profile consumption.
+This was performed via temporal aggregation and feature construction.

 The value of this step also lies in defining a working assumption about the clusters: